Former Trump adviser Page tells panel about 2016 Russia trip

 Page was interviewed in March for several hours as part of the FBI probe, before special counsel Robert Mueller was appointed to take it over.
 Page wouldn’t answer questions about his contact with Mueller.

-The House panel released the transcript from the closed-door interview with Page last week.
-Page was subpoenaed by the committee in early October.
-Parts of the transcript are redacted, even though lawmakers started the discussion by saying it would be unclassified.
+The House panel released the transcript as part of its agreement with Page, who was subpoenaed by the committee in early October.
+Page said repeatedly that he didn’t want to testify behind closed doors.

 The testimony could raise more questions about the extent of Sessions’ knowledge about interactions between Trump campaign aides and Russians.
 Sessions recused himself from overseeing an investigation into the Trump campaign in March after acknowledging two previously undisclosed conversations with former Russian ambassador Sergey Kislyak during the campaign.
 Since then, Sessions has downplayed his own knowledge about communications between campaign aides and Russian officials and intermediaries.